Solai-Adithya/FaceName-CorsiBlock/README.md

 ## What is this Game About

-The Corsi-block tapping task is a standard psychological test for evaluating an individual's visuospatial memory abilities.
-In the Corsi-block tapping task, the individual has to first observe a pattern of blinking blocks on a computer screen and then try to recall the exact order in which the different blocks blinked.
+The Corsi-block tapping task is a standard psychological test for evaluating an individual's visuospatial memory abilities.In the Corsi-block tapping task, the individual has to first observe a pattern of blinking blocks on a computer screen and then try to recall the exact order in which the different blocks blinked.
 In the face-name associative memory task, the individual is asked to learn the names and affiliations of some faces.
 The web-based application will be used for collecting data and for building cognitive models to predict human behavior in these tasks.

 ## Setting up dev environment